 15.1.
 Comparability - geographical

-Data collection is regulated by a federal law.
+Data collection is regulated at national level by federal laws.
 Data collection, validation and compilation is conducted by the statistical offices of the Länder using coherent methods, so that data are comparable between regional units.

 15.2.
 Comparability - over time